 Kim Marshall bio

 Kim Marshall began his career in 1969 teaching sixth graders in a Boston middle school.
-He used "learning stations" with some success, wrote curriculum materials for his students, gave workshops for teachers in the Boston area, and began to write articles on classroom and school innovation (see list below).
+He used "learning stations" with some success, wrote curriculum materials for his students, gave workshops for teachers in the Boston area, and began to write articles on classroom and school innovation (see the tail end of the Kim Publications list to the left).

 During Boston's desegregation crisis in the mid-1970's, Kim became increasingly involved in schoolwide change efforts, delved into the new research on effective urban schools, and eventually went to graduate school for a year to prepare to become a principal.

-Kim now works for New Leaders for New Schools (www.nlns.org), a non-profit that recruits, trains, and supports urban principals.
-Kim coaches new principals in New York City, with a special focus on improving teacher supervision and evaluation and the effective implementation of interim assessments.
-He also gives workshops and courses to aspiring and practicing school leaders in a number of venues.
+Kim now works with New Leaders (www.newleaders.org), a non-profit that recruits, trains, and supports urban school leaders, coaching principals in New York City.
+He also gives workshops and courses to aspiring and practicing school leaders around the country, with a special focus on teacher supervision and evaluation, time management, curriculum unit design, differentiation, and effective use of during-the-year student assessments.

-Kim and his wife, Rhoda Schneider, have two children - a daughter teaching English in a Boston high school and a son teaching history in a high school in the San Francisco Bay area.
+Kim and his wife, Rhoda Schneider, have two children - a daughter teaching humanities in a Boston secondary school and a son teaching high-school history in Seattle.